camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 }
 ```

 You could also implement another `testTweetDuplicated()` to verify the logic in case a tweet turns out to be a duplicate and is rejected by Twitter.
-For this case, we attached an error event to the service task "Publish on Twitter".
-In the BPMN XML we see an error event defined with an errorCode "duplicateMessage".
+For this case, we attached an error event to the service task **Publish on Twitter**.
+In the BPMN XML we see an error event defined with an errorCode `duplicateMessage`.

 ```xml
   <boundaryEvent id="boundary_event_tweet_duplicated" name="Tweet duplicated" attachedToRef="service_task_publish_on_twitter">